 What is the purpose of financial statement fraud?

-Financial statement fraud is intended to mislead the users of financial information to create a better picture of the company's financial position, performance and cash flows.
+Financial statement fraud is intended to mislead the users of financial information to create a better picture of a company's financial position, performance, and cash flows.

 What are the five classifications of financial statement fraud?